MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-_ksmapping.md

 This member contains the number of bytes of contiguous physical memory in this individual mapping.

-#### - Alignment
+#### - PhysicalAddress

-This member specifies the memory alignment in bytes for this buffer.
+This member contains the physical address of this piece of the data frame.

 ## -remarks